cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - record, an instance of RegistrationRecord which is the server's output from registration.
 - credential_identifier, an identifier that uniquely represents the credential.
-- oprf_seed, the server OPRF seed.
+- oprf_seed, the server's OPRF seed.

 Output:
 - response, a CredentialResponse structure.